-Further details regarding the Authority's debt can be found in the notes to the financial statements
+Further details regarding the Authority's debt can be found in the notes to the financial statements.

-[1] Amounts are reported net of premiums and discounts.[2]
-Source: Estimated based on data from Southeast Michigan Council of Governments (SEMCOG)[3] Source: FRED Economic Data, St. Louis Fed and Michigan State University Center for Economic Analysis
+[2] Source: Estimated based on data from Southeast Michigan Council of Governments (SEMCOG).
+[3] Source: FRED Economic Data, St. Louis Fed and Michigan State University Center for Economic Analysis.